JeehyeChoi/Wikipedia/README.md

 3. The file "article_ego_pair_list.csv" contains the page ID and the user index for each article-ego pair analyzed in our paper, and whether the AUC can be determined (True) or not (False) for each article-ego pair.

-4. Each file "time_series_article{\#ID}.csv" contains the timestamp and the user index of each edit in the article.
+4. Each file "time_series_article{\#ID}.csv" in the compressed files "Time_series1.tar.gz", "Time_series2.tar.gz", and "Time_series3.tar.gz" contains the timestamp and the user index of each edit in the article.
 The timestamp is in Unix time.
 The last column has the value of "0" ("1") if the user is human (bot).